dxe303/MiCM-summer-project/README.md

 ## Spike analysis
 ### Raster plots + histograms of spike count per 1 second bin
 Plots a raster plot of spike train data for every organoid, along with a histogram of spike counts per 1 second interval.
+If available, will also plot the burst and network burst information for every organoid.
+To get burst and network burst information, run ISI_threshold_burst_detection.py and Adaptive_threshold_network_burst_detection.py on data before running spike_raster.py.

 1. To run the spike_raster.py script on all spikes.csv files inside some $inputFolder:
 ```